NathanLiaw/crm-sales-navigator/README.md

 # crm-sales-navigator
-This is a private repository for the SWE40001 Software Engineering Project A unit in Swinburne Sarawak.
+This is a final year project for the SWE40001 Software Engineering Project A unit in Swinburne Sarawak.
 It is a Flutter-based Mobile Application built for Android and IOS.
 The system is for CRM purpose used by Salesman.

 # Team Members
 1. Jonathan Liaw Sze Yung (102772453)